kristopolous/fiction/framework.md

-Ideas are impossible to execute
-Code refactoring only increases complexity

 ## Make things as difficult as you can
 ### The maxim of maximum unreasonability

+Outside of the world of programming there are terms "orthodox" and "fundamentalism".
+Core beliefs
+Orthodoxy
+Fundamentalism

+Consistent orthodoxy and philosophy
 Make easy things hard and hard things nearly impossible.

+Ideas are impossible to execute

 ### Success Story: Moment.js
 Javascript's Date object takes a little bit of work to understand.
 Because nobody was promoting how to properly used it this provided a